overthemike/PubSub/README.md

 #Pub-Sub

-Lightweight pubsub with a few nice features.
+Lightweight (less than .5k) pubsub with a few nice features.

 There are two versions - pubsub and pubsub.sep (along with their jQuery counterparts).
 The difference between the two is the publish method and how it is called.
 It's really a matter of preference which you choose as they both work in a very similar way.
 The documentation for these two different implentations will only differ on the publish method(s) - everything else is the same.